JAlcocerT/JAlcocerT/content/blog/Z_web_rpi.md

 {{% /details %}}

-Integrations are how Home Assistant "talks" to things, while add-ons are extra "tools" that Home Assistant can use.
+> Integrations are how Home Assistant "talks" to things, while add-ons are extra "tools" that Home Assistant can use.

-**Interesting HA Integrations**
+**Interesting HA Integrations**: these works on Home assistant as container as well

 - [Raspberry Pi Installation](https://www.home-assistant.io/installation/raspberrypi/)
 - [Raspberry Pi GPIO](https://www.home-assistant.io/integrations/remote_rpi_gpio)